Find Affordable College Courses

 Read full report on Architectural History at DePaul University

-With a ranking of #7, Northeastern University did quite well on this year’s most popular schools for architectural history students working on their bachelor’s degree.
+Northeastern University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree architectural history programs.
 Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 About 25% of the students majoring in architectural history at the school are women while 75% are male.